PAIR-code/interpretability/text-dream/README.md

 This folder contains different experiments and tools to work with deep dreaming for text.

+## Explainable

+The explainable folder contains a web-based explainable that shows our experiments.
+It is acceessible [online](https://pair-code.github.io/interpretability/text-dream/explainable/).

+## Explainable Code

+Here lives the code that is used to generate the explainable that is described above.

 ## WebApp

 The folder webapp contains a web application that can be used to visually